R0JSON/super-secure-calculator/README.md

 # 🧮 Super Secure Calculator

-Welcome!
+Welcome!!
 This isn't just any calculator — it's a **Super Secure** one.
 This project is a **full-stack web application** featuring a modern **FastAPI** backend and a responsive **React** frontend, all neatly containerized with **Docker**.

 The app provides a **secure authentication system** and a simple, private way to perform and save calculations.